ecominetti/E2Easy/README.md

 Code accompannying the paper "Lattice-Based Proof of Shuffle and Applications to Electronic Voting" by Diego F. Aranha, Carsten Baum, Kristian Gjøsteen, Tjerand Silde, and Thor Tunge accepted at CT-RSA 2021.

-Depedencies are the GMP and FLINT 2.7.1 libraries.
+Depedencies are the GMP, FLINT 2.7.1, and Dilithium reference libraries.
+For Dilithium, some files have to be modified so it can be compiled using g++.
+These files are provided in the dilithiumModifiedFiles/ folder.

 For building the code, run `make` inside the source directory.
 This sill build the binaries for `commit`, `vericrypt` and `shuffle` to test and benchmark different modules of the code.